painting by Gary Long of Pendeen Watch

 What to Bring

-A list of materials will be available to see in your account at least four weeks in advance of the live class.
-If there are any pre-course tasks to complete before the session they can be found here too.
+A list of materials will be available to see in your account in advance of the live class, along with preparatory videos and pre-course exercises.

 You will need access to the internet and ideally a PC, laptop or a tablet with audio.